dokzlo13/dice_roller/README.md

 d20 <= d(4)  # d20 less or equal to value of d4
 ```

 As you see, here is no `==` operator supported.
-This has no sense - in case of `==`, any roll can be reduced to simple `Scalar`.
+This has no sense - in case of `==`, any roll can be replaced with `Scalar`, and you should do this instead.

 #### Multiple Dices

 First thing we can make after rolling some dices - roll even more dices!

 Python’s matrix multiplication operator (@) is used to express the number of a particular die (roughly equivalent to the "d" operator in common notations).
+When you create multiple dice request, like `3d4`, result of the roll will always be sum of the all values of all requested dices rolled.
+One return value for roll - is the part of `dice_roller` philosophy.

-Your D&D wizard throws fireball, and you want to roll 8d6 fire damage?
+So, your D&D wizard throws fireball, and you want to roll 8d6 fire damage?
 Easy:

 ```python
 from dice_roller import Dice